phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/2-android.html.md

     url: develop/1-embed-webview/android
 ---

-##Creating Apps with Cordova and Android Native Components
+##Creating Apps with PhoneGap and Android Native Components

 In this guide we'll walk through the basic steps needed to create a native hybrid Android app that has elements of both native Android components and a Cordova webview.
 For more information about why you might choose this approach, read [this blog post](http://phonegap.com/blog/2015/03/12/mobile-choices-post1/).